 Collecting Asclepius' remains, Zeus scattered them into the sky, where Asclepius became a part of the constellation Ophiuchus in honor of his good works.
 The idea was that Asclepius would live on in the memory of men forever - which is sort of what happened, after a fashion.

-Asclepius was so popular in fact that he had others trying to cash in on his fame, such as the false prophet Alexander.
+In fact, Asclepius was so popular that others trying to cash in on his fame, such as the false prophet Alexander.
 This fellow was so shameless that he would praise the word of 'Glycon', a snake puppet he would introduce as a new aspect of Asclepius himself.

 Furthermore, the original Hippocratic oath invoked Asclepius' name.
 Such signs could point to the possibility that the Cult of Asclepius has not faded into history like one would tend to believe.
 Asclepius could be cultivating belief in his person to continue his very existence.